lkloh/lkloh.github.io/_posts/2017-09-21-mixing-js-and-ts.markdown

 But this bit of code is not caught by the compiler, since JavaScript is dynamically typed, and this `performSexChangeSurgery` just needs to be given some sort of Object.
+And the function `performSexChangeSurgery` demands an argument that is an object.
+In particular, it demands a boolean, which is a JavaScript Object.

 The right way to write the JavaScript portion is